GEG-ETHZ/PSGeothermieAargau/docs/WP1data_analysis/WP01_borehole_database.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 97-104
+GENERATED FROM PYTHON SOURCE LINES 98-106

 Essentially, these two commands do the same thing.
-In the `db_access` method, the `c.execute` and `c.fetchall` commands are bundled in one method, `.get_tables()`.
+In the :code:`db_access` method, the :code:`c.execute` and :code:`c.fetchall` commands are bundled in one method, :code:`.get_tables()`.
 The result are the three tables:
 * borehole_information_temperatures
 * temperature_data (with one backup table, marked with extension \_bak)
 * sample_information_petrophysics